tarhan/pythons-apps-tmpl-docker/README.md

 ## Description

-This Docker image is base image for Python apps.
+This Docker image is simple base image for Python apps.
-It uses **app.yaml** file located in child Docker image.
+It uses **app.yaml** manifest file located in child Docker image.

 **app.yaml** describe OS dependencies needed by Python packages during installation of Python packages enlisted inside standard **requirements.txt** file.
 It distincts build time and run time dependencies.
 So for example during Python package installation you will need to have header files for libraries and various compilers like **gcc**.
 But after installation is complete you will needed only libraries itself without headers and compilers which uses usually more then 200 MBytes.
 ## Usage
 Use one of following base images for your image.